vaquarkhan/ai-agent-java-sdk/README.md

 It is important to note that this SDK does not seek to replace the foundational AgentCore integration.
 Instead, it works seamlessly with it.
 Internally, the `ai-agent-java-sdk` is built directly on top of the **Spring AI AgentCore** library, utilizing it for deep alignment and integration.

-By importing the `spring-ai-agentcore-bom` dependency, our SDK natively inherits and utilizes all core Amazon Bedrock AgentCore capabilities—such as fully managed serverless agent runtimes, secure code interpreters, and browser automation tools.
+By importing the `spring-ai-agentcore-bom` dependency, our SDK natively inherits and utilizes all core Amazon Bedrock AgentCore capabilities-such as fully managed serverless agent runtimes, secure code interpreters, and browser automation tools.
 What makes this SDK unique is that it wraps these native Spring AI AgentCore components in a model-driven execution loop, adding strict, testable enterprise governance, session management, and robust security layers.

 ###  Side-by-Side Comparison